IRPO: Boosting Image Restoration via Post-training GRPO: Reward Details

-We use Qwen-2.5VL-7B model as an expert judge.
-We provide it with the degraded input ($x$), the restored output ($y$), and the ground-truth ($\hat y$).
-The model provides a score from 1 to 5, which we linearly rescale.
+We use Qwen-2.5VL-7B as a visual-quality verifier.
+The model receives the degraded input ($x$), the restored output ($y$), and the ground truth ($\hat y$).
+It returns a score from 1 to 5, which we linearly rescale.
+The exact verifier prompt is provided at the end of this appendix section, after the reward definitions.